kirixvelu/project-108/src/blog/article-78.md

 ---
-title: Stand with Ukraine People; Not NATO
+title: Stand with Ukraine People; Not NATO Regime
 description: Working class unity is the most threat that elected dictators are concerned in capitalist countries
 date: 2021-02-28
 category: "war"